 Ways a Restraining Order May Be Violated

 When a “no contact” restraining order is in effect, it’s illegal for the individual named in the order to contact the protected person.
-The ways in which an individual can violate a restraining order depends on the specific orders the court enforces and the personal situation between both parties.
+How an individual can violate a restraining order depends on the specific orders the court enforces and the personal situation between both parties.
 Generally, a restraining order is violated when the named individual in the order:

 Typical Consequences of a Restraining Order Violation